deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 Class = Unclassified \quad if \quad NDVI < 0
 $$

-In this analysis, various thresholds were tested(Threshold=0.1,0.2,0.3,0.4,0.5, 0.6).
+In this analysis, various thresholds were tested (Threshold=0.1,0.2,0.3,0.4,0.5, 0.6).
 The outputs from each of these tests can be seen in the following
 directory: ".../Planet_Labs_Technical_Assessment-main/Threshold_Testing/".
 Specifically, each folder contained the output (console output+ classification and change detection maps) for each threshold (e.g., the data for threshold=0.1 was stored in ".../Planet_Labs_Technical_Assessment-main/Threshold_Testing/Thresh_0_1).
 Selecting a threshold for NDVI is difficult without ground data for validation.
-The threshold was qualitatively selected based on how well the classification map corresponded to the real imagery.
+A threshold of 0.4 was qualitatively selected based on how well the classification map corresponded to the real imagery.
 Although this threshold is not comprehensive, it is impossible to know with certainty what threshold best separates vegetation and soil without ground validation.